rdela/voidcluster/src/pages/blog/2018-02-23-hello-void.md

 path: /hello-void
 title: Hello void
 date: 2018-02-24T07:07:35.995Z
-description: Some words on the void from The Book of the Void.
+description: Some words from The Book of the Void.
 ---
 > when the clouds of bewilderment clear away, there is the true void.